Scientific Name: Rhinoceros unicornis

 HABITAT: The Indian rhino inhabits swamp-like or grassland environments.
 Most are found in protected areas.

-DIET: Indian rhinos graze mostly on various types of grasses, leaves, and aquatic plants and fruits.
+DIET: Indian rhinos browse and graze mostly on various types of grasses, leaves, and aquatic plants and fruits.

 PHYSICAL CHARACTERISITICS: The Indian rhino is mostly covered in a thick, silver-brown skin characterized by numerous folds.
 The upper legs and shoulders are covered in bumps that almost appear to be warts.
 It has very little body hair.
-The rhino’s horn reaches a length of between 7 and 24 inches and is made of keratin, the same substance as human fingernails.
+The rhino’s horn reaches a length of between 12 and 15 inches and is made of keratin, the same substance as human fingernails.
 Just as humans clip their fingernails, rhinos rub their horns to shorten their length.
-Average height is 5.7 feet and average length is 11.7 feet.
-Weight ranges from about 4,800 to 6,600 pounds.
+Males on average are 6 feet high at the shoulder and about 14 feet long.
+They weigh about 3,500 pounds.

 The Misunderstood Rhino